wharfkit/docs/wharf/SessionKit/Plugins.md

 - Links

-The specification outlined below is targetting the two types of developers who will directly interact with the `UserInterface`, specifically those involved in building **Plugins** and **Custom User Interfaces**.
+The specification outlined below is targeting the two types of developers who will directly interact with the `UserInterface`, specifically those involved in building **Plugins** and **Custom User Interfaces**.

 Based on the type of development being done, the following subsections may be most relevant: